-- In the defence of a third party.
+- or in the defence of a third party or.

-- In the prevention of the theft of our property.
+- For the prevention of the theft of our property or.

-- In the prevention of someone unlawfully trying to enter our property.
+- In the prevention of someone unlawfully trying to enter our property or.

-- In the prevention of damage/vandalism to our property.
+- Preventing of damage/vandalism to our property or.

 - In the lawful arrest of offenders/suspected offenders/persons.

-The other aspect to bear in mind for children in Education.
-Often both the attacker and the person being attacked will get into trouble for ‘fighting’ regardless of whose fault it was.
+The other aspect to bear in mind for children in Education when self protection is necessary.
+Because both the attacker and the person being attacked will get into trouble for ‘fighting’ regardless of whose fault it was.
 Parents and Children need to agree some ground rules on what the correct approach to situations of violence are and how to follow this through with school staff if necessary.

-The links below, give advice on the following topics, you are welcome to get in touch with us on 01256 364104, if you have some specific concerns:-
+The links below, give advice on the following topics, you are welcome to get in touch with us on 01256 364104, if you have some specific concerns about your self protection:-

 1. Avoid secluded & poorly illuminated areas at night.